Injection Therapy for Migraine

 Injection Therapy, commonly used as anti-wrinkle treatments, have been found to be effective in preventing the chronic form of migraine.
 This is defined as 6 months or more of frequent headache (at least 15 days per month) with features of migraine on at least 8 of these days.
 Many chronic migraine sufferers have daily headache with frequent disabling migraine attacks, more than fulfilling these criteria.

-What are the benefits of using Botox to treat Migraine?
+What are the benefits of using injection therapy to treat Migraine?

 In 2010 the first ever placebo-controlled study to successfully show a benefit in migraine was published.
 Since then thousands of patients worldwide have been successfully treated.
 An Australian study from 2016 confirmed the benefits, which include: